opensearch-project/documentation-website/_ml-commons-plugin/api.md

 ### Example: Execute Localization

-The following example uses localization to find subset level information for aggregate data (for example, aggregated over time) that demonstrates activity of interest such as spikes, drops, changes, and anomalies.
+The following example uses the Localization algorithm to find subset-level information for aggregate data (for example, aggregated over time) that demonstrates the activity of interest, such as spikes, drops, changes, or anomalies.

 ```json
 POST /_plugins/_ml/_execute/anomaly_localization